TaranRickard/minitab-interview/README.md

 ## Serving the Production Build
 The github repo also stores the hostable production build of the application.
 To launch this on your machine, you will need a static server.

-You can install a static server on any machine with Nod.js here:
+You can install a static server on any machine with Node.js here:
 > npm install -g serve

 This will install a server to the machine that can be launched from any directory.
 To serve the production build of our application, in the same minitab-directory ...

 > serve build

-The React Application will open in your default web browser automatically and the command line will also show a url.
+The command line will show a URL to open in the browser.